olivierbonte/DifferentiableEvaporation/README.md

 To (locally) reproduce this project, do the following:

 0. Download this code base.
-Notice that raw data are typically not included in the git-history and may need to be downloaded independently.
+Notice that raw data are not included in the git-history and need to be downloaded independently (for more info on how to do so, the reader is referred to `scripts/data_download/README.md`).
 This is done easily with git:
    ```
    git clone https://github.com/olivierbonte/DifferentiableEvaporation
    ```